daftspunk/pond/PHP-DEPLOYER.md

     * `plugins` - boolean or array, whether to update all plugins or names of plugins to update.
     * `themes` - boolean or array, whether to update all themes or names of themes to update.
     * `media` - boolean, whether to update media files.
-* `configTemplates` - JSON object, required for new deployments.
+* `configTemplates` - JSON object, required for new deployments, ignored for updates.
 See the `/configure` operation below.
 * `buildTag` - string, optional.
 Build tag to associate with the deployment, max len: 50.

 ## POST /configure